Real Estate Finance - Lenders

 - $45 million senior construction loan for a hotel property in California, with a $10 million mezzanine loan.

 - $45 million leverage loan on a $49 million refinancing of a newly constructed multifamily property in New York City.
 The leverage loan originated with the mortgage loan.

 - $48 million senior mortgage loan to a real estate investment fund secured by a portfolio of 19 industrial buildings comprising 4.5 million square feet.

-- New York Life Insurance Company on a $125 million mortgage secured by a Washington, DC, Class-A office building, and a $48 million mortgage secured by multiple industrial office and flex-warehouse buildings in Virginia.
+- New York Life Insurance Company on a $125 million mortgage secured by a Washington, DC, Class-A office building, and a $48 million mortgage secured by multiple industrial offices and flex-warehouse buildings in Virginia.

 - Forbright Bank on a broad range of middle-market construction and bridge loans, including a $20 million refinancing of a grocery-anchored retail center in the Mount Clare area of Baltimore, Maryland, a $42 million luxury hotel construction loan for a property to be developed in Florida, and the $25 million acquisition of a multifamily property in Southfield, Michigan.

 - Goldman Sachs on a range of construction, acquisition, and mortgage loans, including the sale of a shopping mall in California and as Agent and Lenders in the seller financing of a senior mortgage facility to the purchaser of the asset (also represented Goldman Sachs’ equity partners), a $106 million construction mortgage loan in Tennessee, and a $63 million acquisition loan for a Class-A office park in Arizona.